xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 ## Testing
 - active the conda environment you created above
  - change the directory to the *yourpath/BananaNavigationProject* directory.
- - run the following command
+ - run the following command: `python test.py`

- 		`python test.py`

  - An example model weights file is included in the repository (*dqnAgent_Trained_Model.pth*).
  - A different model weights file can be tested by changing the model file name defined in `test.py` on line 109.